What is a Service Mesh?

 So that’s the set of features that the service mesh can provide.
 But why not just implement them directly in the application?
 Why bother with the proxies at all?

 While the featureset is interesting, the core value of the service mesh is not actually in the features.
 After all, we could implement these features directly in the application themselves.
 (In fact, we’ll see later that this was the genesis of the service mesh.)
-If I had to put it into a single sentence, the value of the service mesh comes down to this: The service mesh gives you features that are critical for running modern server-side software in a way that’s uniform across your stack and decoupled from application code.
+If we had to put it into a single sentence, the value of the service mesh comes down to this: The service mesh gives you features that are critical for running modern server-side software in a way that’s uniform across your stack and decoupled from application code.

 Let’s take that one bit at a time.